Skip to main content

 Early life and career

-Graham’s transition from domestic politics to international affairs began in 1801 when he was appointed secretary and chargé d’affaires at the United States legation in Spain.
-He served in this capacity until 1803, representing American interests abroad during a period of evolving relations between the United States and European powers.
-This early diplomatic experience would lay the groundwork for his later roles within the federal government.
+Graham’s transition to federal service began in 1801 when he was appointed secretary and chargé d’affaires of the United States legation to Spain.
+In this capacity, he acted as a principal aide to the U.S. minister in Madrid, handling diplomatic correspondence, assisting in negotiations, and representing American interests during a period marked by complex relations between the United States and European powers.
+His tenure in Spain lasted until 1803, after which he returned to Washington, D.C., to continue his career within the federal apparatus.

 Cabinet tenure